Same-Writer/multi-site-scraper/README_AGENT.md

    - Export to CSV with timestamp
 5. **Notification Processing**: Send alerts based on configured triggers

+### Continuous Execution Mode

+The system supports a continuous execution mode that runs searches at their configured frequencies:

+1. **Scheduler Initialization**: `ContinuousScheduler` loads all enabled searches
+2. **Frequency Mapping**: Each search is scheduled based on its `runFrequency` setting
+3. **Immediate Execution**: All enabled searches run immediately upon startup
+4. **Scheduled Execution**: Searches continue running at their configured intervals
+5. **Graceful Shutdown**: The scheduler handles Ctrl+C to properly clean up resources

 ### File System Organization

 ```